tunnels-is/docs/content/docs/server/config.md

     "SignPem": "./sign.pem", // This is the public sining cert that comes from the controller.
     // This essentially allows the server to validate that connection attempts have been processed by the correct control server.

-    "DisableLanFirwall": false, // Use this to completely disable the LAN firewall "Hostname": "tunnels.local", // Base hostname used for DHCP assignments "PingTimeoutMinutes": 0, // How many minutes it takes to time out a client connection "DHCPTimeoutHours": 0, // How many hours until DHCP assignments are released
+    "Hostname": "tunnels.local", // Base hostname used for DHCP assignments "PingTimeoutMinutes": 0, // How many minutes it takes to time out a client connection "DHCPTimeoutHours": 0, // How many hours until DHCP assignments are released